replit/kaboom/doc/migration-3000.md

 ---
-title: Migratin from v2000 to v3000
+title: Migrating from v2000 to v3000
 ---

 # Migrating from v2000 to v3000